sligara7/navigation_project/Report.md

 print("Score: {}".format(score))
 ```

-Running this agent a few times resulted in scores from -2 to 2.
-Obviously, if the agent needs to achieve an average score of 13 over 100 consecutive episodes, then choosing actions at random won't work.
+Running this code shows that learning is required and that it cannot be solved using a series of random (uniform) actions at each step in an episode.

 ##### &nbsp;

 ### 3. Implement Learning Algorithm
-Agents use a policy to decide which actions to take within an environment.
-The primary objective of the learning algorithm is to find an optimal policy&mdash;i.e., a policy that maximizes the reward for the agent.
-Since the effects of possible actions aren't known in advance, the optimal policy must be discovered by interacting with the environment and recording observations.
-Therefore, the agent "learns" the policy through a process of trial-and-error that iteratively maps various environment states to the actions that yield the highest reward.
+The goal of the agent is to maximize reward in a given episode.
+In general, an environment contains a set of states.
+The agent will take an action, `A`, at each state, `S`  and earn a reward.
+Often the states and actions are paired together in a state, action pair within a tuple.
+The goal of the agent over a series of finite episodes is to learn which actions maximize cummulative reward over an episode.
+The knowledge of which action to take in each state, is a policy.
+The policy that maximizes reward is called the optimal policy.
+As the optimal policy is not known in advance, the agent must interact and learn this through a series of trial and error.
 This type of algorithm is called **Q-Learning**.

+There are various techniques to

 As for constructing the Q-Learning algorithm, the general approach is to implement a handful of different components, then run a series of tests to determine which combination of components and which hyperparameters yield the best results.

 In the following sections, we'll describe each component of the algorithm in detail.

 #### Q-Function